Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 TODO?: Define COSE representations for interoperability:
 - ARKG public seed (for interoperability between different implementers of `ARKG-Generate-Seed` and `ARKG-Derive-Public-Key`)
-- ARKG key handle (for interoperability between different implementers of `ARKG-Derive-Public-Key` and `ARKG-Derive-Secret-Key`)
+- ARKG key handle (for interoperability between different implementers of `ARKG-Derive-Public-Key` and `ARKG-Derive-Private-Key`)

 # Security Considerations {#Security}